-Now, these valiant conservation pioneers began what is indeed a battle, a war, a call to arms against three malignant forces and masters-first, the overexploitation of the land and its products; an ancient adversary, yes, whose subjects or results through history had been decline and decay.
+Now, these valiant conservation pioneers began what is indeed a battle, a war, a call to arms against three malignant forces and masters-first, the over-exploitation of the land and its products; an ancient adversary, yes, whose subjects or results through history had been decline and decay.
 You know it to be a true fact.
-Nations that have withered away into oblivion, into weakness and nothingness, first exploited their land.
-Then exploited their people and soon were forgotten.

-The second malignant master that we must wage war upon is corruption of the landscape, the countryside, the highways, the wild and the scenic spots which denies us pleasure in the natural world and, my fellow Americans, we ought to bow our heads in shame, our beautiful countryside is being made into a junkyard and don't tell me we can't do something about that; don't tell me that the mayor of a city (I was once one) cannot keep his streets clean, his boulevards well cared for.
-Don't tell me that Governors and legislatures are helpless to see to it that there are rules and regulations that prevent the defiling of the landscape, the corruption of it-or does America want to show that its main objective in life is the piling up of scrap iron, or of garbage pits or dump grounds?
+Nations that have whithered away into oblivion, into weakness and nothingness, first exploited their land.
+Then exploited their people and soon were forgotten. upon is corruption of the landscape, the countryside, the highways, the wild and the scenic spots which denies us pleasure in the natural world and, my fellow Americans, we ought to bow our heads in shame, our beautiful countryside is being made into a junk yard and don't tell me we can't do something about that; don't tell me that the Mayor of a city (I was once one.) cannot keep his streets clean, his boulevards well cared for.
+Don't tell me that governors and legislatures are helpless to see to it that there are rules and regulations that prevent the defiling of the landscape, the corruption of it - or does America want to show that its main objective in life is the piling up of scrap iron, or of garbage pits or dump grounds?
 Have we no pride?
 I'd like to arouse in this country almost a feverish emotional outburst against this defiling of the countryside, this corruption of the landscape.
-The least that a people ought to have that live almost encased in asphalt and concrete is that when they leave the environs of the city they can see nature and com-mune with God without having to look over a pile of all-worn-out automobiles.
-[Applause.]
-I have a lot of these ideas that I could share with you.
-[Laughter.]
+The least that a people ought to have that live almost encased in asphault and concrete is that when they leave the environs of the city they can see nature and commune with God without having to look over a pile of all worn out automobiles.
+(Applause) I have a lot of these ideas that I could share with you.
+(Laughter).
 My wife says I scold when I talk like that; well, I do, because there are some things that can be done so easily.

-There is a third malignant master that we need to conquer-the overgrowth and the underplanning of our citles, where population pressures damage not only the tranquillity of our people, but the air they breathe and the water that they drink.

-Once again I say that it is possible, through the enforcement of zoning ordinance and health codes, to see to it that our cities are more beautiful; to see to it that the landscape (yes, the yards, for lack of a better phrase, the front lawn and the backyard) looks a little bit more like we loved the land that is ours.
+There is a third malignant master that we need to conquer--the overgrowth and the underplanning of our cities, where population pressures damage not only the tranquility of our people, but the air they breathe and the water that they drink.
+Once again I say that it is possible, through the enforcement of zoning ordinances and health codes, to see to it that our cities are more beautiful; to see to it that the landscape (yes, the yards, for lack of a better phrase, the front lawn and the back yard) looks a little bit more like we loved the land that is ours.